FELIPE

 ALDUNATE

-Profesor Asistente Área de Economía y Finanzas y del Centro de Gobierno Corporativo y Sociedad, ESE Business School
+Profesor Asociado Área de Economía y Finanzas y del Centro de Gobierno Corporativo y Sociedad, ESE Business School

 Área de Interés